pip-services/pip-services-docs/content/en/net/commons/convert/integer_converter.md

 linkTitle: "IntegerConverter"
 gitUrl: "https://github.com/pip-services3-dotnet/pip-services3-commons-dotnet"
 description: >
-    The IntegerConverter class allows you to convert arbitrary values into integers using extended conversion rules.
+    The IntegerConverter class allows you to convert arbitrary values to integers using extended conversion rules.

 ---

 ### Description

-The IntegerConverter class allows you to convert arbitrary values into integers using the following extended conversion rules:
+The IntegerConverter class allows you to convert arbitrary values to integers using the following extended conversion rules:

 - Strings are converted to floats, then to integers
 - DateTime: total number of milliseconds since unix epoсh